codelit-io/codelit-demo-app/docs/FIREBASE.md

 # Firebase

-- Cloud backend for everything our frontend app needs.
-All this functionality exists in Firebase class in `firebase.js`
+- Cloud backend for everything Mo Skools needs.
+All this functionality exists in Firebase class in `shared/Firebase/firebase.js`

 ## Authentication